Employer of recordGermany

 36 – 40 hours per week

-An Employer of Record in Germany is considered a temporary employment agency and must have an AUG (Arbeitsnehmerüberlassung) licence to hire workers compliantly.
+An Employer of Record in Germany is considered a temporary employment agency and must have an AUG (Arbeitsnehmerüberlassung) license to hire workers compliantly.

 Employer of record Germany responsibilities: